-Once you, as a parent or family member, have identified what you are looking for from a child care provider, it is time to get on the phone or the computer and find some providers who can potentially meet your needs.
+Once you, as a parent, family member or guardian, have identified what you are looking for from a child care provider, it is time to get on the phone or the computer and find providers who can potentially meet your needs.
 Here are four invaluable resources for finding regulated child care programs in the state of Maryland.

-You can find providers at the Maryland EXCELS site or by downloading their iPhone or Android app.
-No matter how you access EXCELS, you are able to find programs by location, quality rating, program type, and you can even find providers based on special services (for example, some programs are listed as asthma-friendly).
+Find programs by visiting the Maryland EXCELS site and selecting “Find a Program” or by downloading the Quality Finder iPhone or Android app.
+However you access Maryland EXCELS, you are able to find programs by location, quality rating, program type, even by those offering special services (for example, asthma-friendly).

 The Maryland Head Start Association